Running Development in a Podman Container

 git reset HEAD~1

-# Reset to match develop branch
+# Reset to match develop

 git reset --soft develop

-# Remove untracked files and directories
+# Nuke untracked files and directories

 git clean -xdf